mstech66/mstech66/README.md

 KEYBASE=<epam>

 $ cat bio.txt
-Much <3 for front-end development and design :D Been working with JavaScript 🖤 Flutter 💙 Angular 🧡 I develop projects in my mean time in which some are useful and some are not but all are fun for sure :D
+Much <3 for front-end development and design :D Been working with JavaScript 💛 Flutter 💜 Angular 🧡 & React 💙 I develop projects in my mean time in which some are useful and some are not but all are fun for sure :D

 I love books and video games.
 Sucker for Chai ☕ I work at <epam>, too.
 Follow me on IG or Twitter.